AlexandruStefanGherhes/Silled-e-learning-Page/README.md

 # Frontend Mentor - Skilled e learning page

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
+This is a solution to the [Skilled e learning page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents